zabbix/community-templates/Operating_Systems/Windows/template_windows_update_vbs/5.0/README.md

-# Number of Window Updates available for installation
+# Number of Windows Updates available for installation
 ## Overview
 The template monitors the number of available updates for installation.
 To get data about updates, the template calls a custom script `zbx.winupdate.vbs`.
 The script and a detailed